Have You Been Charged With a Crime of Domestic Violence or Assault?

 Overview of Domestic Violence

+There are two categories of Domestic Violence cases in the law.
+The first involves restraining orders in which a judge must decide whether to prevent people who know each other from having further contact for a specific period of time.
+They are civil cases and do not carry criminal penalties ( unless someone later violates the court’s order).
+The other category are criminal cases in which the government charges someone with a crime involving domestic violence.
+These charges carry criminal penalties, like jail.
 Domestic violence is typically coercive behavior including physical, sexual, economic, emotional or psychological abuse of one family member or romantic partner by another.
 In Maryland and Washington D.C., domestic violence includes assault, battery, certain sex crimes, stalking, kidnapping, or false imprisonment.
 The penalties for a domestic violence conviction are serious and can be life-changing, but many defenses are available.
 Although you may have been arrested for domestic violence, you might not have actually broken any law.
 Contacting Marc Emden as soon as possible would provide you the best opportunity for a successful defense.

 If you would like to speak with an experienced lawyer about domestic violence, you can call Marc Emden in Rockville, Maryland, at 301-762-7007, or you can contact us online.
 He handles cases throughout Maryland including Rockville, Bethesda, Silver Spring, Gaithersburg, Wheaton, Kensington, Aspen Hill, Burtonsville, Damascus, and surrounding counties.
 He also practices in Washington D.C.

 If you are accused of domestic violence, an effective defense can often prevent:

 - The loss of your right to enter your home

 - The loss of your right for visitation of your children